What You Should Know About

 United Church of God-AIA

 Should you be wary of United Church of God?
-Are they an authoritarian, high demand group?
-Do they use mind control?
+Are they a high demand, deceitful group that uses methods of mind control?
 Where does their belief system really originate from?

-Note: Includes UPDATE at end on UCG's 2010 splinter, "Church of God, a Worldwide Association."
+(Includes UPDATE at end on UCG's 2010 splinter, "Church of God, a Worldwide Association.")

 United Church of God, An International Association, is one of the major breakoffs from the Worldwide Church of God.
-It was founded in 1995, within six weeks of the WCG changes, by Bob Dick and David Hulme in Arcadia, CA. In December 2007 UCG-AIA announced that their headquarters in Cincinnati, Ohio would be moved to property near the town of Denton, Texas that they purchased for $1.6 million dollars.1 Clyde Kilough (former Ambassador College graduate) was the new President of UCG in 2009; however, in April 2010 he was asked by the UCG Council to resign and Roy Holladay became the acting President.
+It was founded in 1995, within six weeks of the WCG changes, by Bob Dick and David Hulme in Arcadia, CA. In December 2007 UCG-AIA announced that their headquarters in Cincinnati, Ohio would be moved to property near the town of Denton, Texas that they purchased for $1.6 million dollars.1 Clyde Kilough (former Ambassador College graduate) was the new president of UCG in 2009; however, in April 2010 he was asked by the UCG Council to resign and Roy Holladay became the acting president.
 Then in June 2010 Dennis Luker (former minister in WCG) became the new president.
-(UPDATE: Dennis Luker died March 14, 2013 of cancer.)
+(UPDATE: Dennis Luker died March 14, 2013 of cancer and Victor Kubik is the new president.
+Also read: Victor Kubik UsingLifenets as Front.)

-United Church of God teaches that they are the "continuation of the one and only true church of God" (tracing their origins to "the church that Jesus founded in the early first century" and following "the same teachings, doctrines and practices established then.").3 What they actually follow are the teachings, doctrines and practices of Herbert W. Armstrong who founded the Worldwide Church of God in 1934 (it was originally called "Radio Church of God").
-They believe they are "God's true church" evidenced by their "obedience to God's Laws" and being a "small flock."
+United Church of God teaches that they are the "continuation of the one and only true church of God" (tracing their origins to "the church that Jesus founded in the early first century" and following "the same teachings, doctrines and practices established then.").3 What UCG actually follows are the teachings, doctrines and practices of Herbert W. Armstrong who founded the Worldwide Church of God in 1934 (it was originally called "Radio Church of God"), proclaiming it was the "one and only true church of God."
+UCG believes they are "God's true church" evidenced by their "obedience to God's Laws" and being a "small flock."
 Members are admonished to "find out where God is working" and to "finish the Work of God" (which members are to support through their tithes and offerings).

 While they say they are "a continuation of that body Jesus Christ founded," have a "distinct identity" but "do not claim that all Christians are among our fellowship,"4 they believe those in "counterfeit" Christianity (whom UCG says are teaching a "false gospel") "remain blinded to the real meaning of sin, repentance and conversion" but "God's special people" "understand the Scriptures" and "strive" to obey God's Law.5